-In Living Large in a Tiny House, Kerri Fivecoat-Campbell had been subconsciously trying to live up to this American Dream when circumstances forced her and her husband into a 480-square foot house in the woods.
+In Living Large in Our Little House (reader's Digest, 2016), Kerri Fivecoat-Campbell had been subconsciously trying to live up to this American Dream when circumstances forced her and her husband into a 480-square foot house in the woods.
 What was supposed to be a writing cabin and guest house became their full-time abode and they quickly discovered that they had serendipitously discovered a better way of life.

 Tiny house dwellers are typically an adventurous lot, which also makes them good risk-takers when it comes to entrepreneurism.
 Many not only yearn for the freedom of having a tiny home, but also desire to control their professional lives.
 Annelise and Jake Hagedorn are twenty-somethings living their dream in a 192-squarefoot tiny home, which has living space and a loft bedroom.
 They also both recently finished graduate school at Penn State University and are starting their PhDs.
 Annelise is studying rural sociology and Jake is studying hydrogeology.
 They support themselves through their company, Brevard Tiny House Company, based in North Carolina, which designs and builds tiny homes for others seeking the same lifestyle.
 The Hagedorns’ tiny home stays parked in the backyard of a home in Pennsylvania, where they pay the landowner rent, but the couple commutes to North Carolina to work on their business when they’re not in school.